Charlie Kaufman: Transition to films (1999–2004)

 Kaufman first came to mainstream notice as the writer of Being John Malkovich, directed by Spike Jonze, earning an Academy Award nomination for his effort and winning a BAFTA.
 He wrote the script on spec in 1994, sending it to many companies and studios, all of which turned it down.
 The script eventually reached Francis Ford Coppola, who passed it on to his then-son-in-law Jonze, who agreed to direct the film.

 After the success of Being John Malkovich, another of Kaufman's screenplays was produced: Human Nature, which was directed by Michel Gondry and produced by Kaufman and Jonze.
 Kaufman and Jonze reunited yet again as the screenwriter and director of Adaptation, which earned him another Academy Award nomination and his second BAFTA.
-Adaptation featured a fictionalized version of Kaufman and his fictional brother, Donald, who is credited as writer of the film along with Kaufman.
+Adaptation featured a fictionalized version of Kaufman and his fictional twin brother, Donald, who is credited as writer of the film along with Kaufman.
 The idea came to Kaufman while attempting to adapt Susan Orlean's book The Orchid Thief into film.
 Struggling with writer's block, Kaufman turned the script into an exaggerated account of his struggles with adapting the screenplay.

 Kaufman wrote the screenplay for Confessions of a Dangerous Mind, a biopic based on the "unauthorized autobiography" of Chuck Barris, the creator of such popular game shows as The Dating Game and host of The Gong Show.
 The film focuses on Barris's claim to have been a CIA hit man.
 It was George Clooney's directorial debut.
 Kaufman criticized Clooney for making drastic alterations to the script without consulting him (instead, Clooney consulted Barris).
 Kaufman said in an interview with William Arnold: "The usual thing for a writer is to deliver a script and then disappear.
 That's not for me.
 I want to be involved from beginning to end.
 And these directors [Gondry and Jonze] know that, and respect it."

 Eternal Sunshine of the Spotless Mind, released in 2004, was Kaufman's second pairing with director Michel Gondry.
 Kaufman won his first Academy Award for Best Original Screenplay and third BAFTA for the film together with Gondry and French artist Pierre Bismuth.
 The trio also received the prestigious PEN American Center 2005 prize for screenplay for the film.
 David Edelstein described the film in Slate as "The Awful Truth turned inside-out by Philip K. Dick, with nods to Samuel Beckett, Chris Marker, John Guare—the greatest dramatists of our modern fractured consciousness.
 But the weave is pure Kaufman."